Old House Plumbing Problems: What to Expect and How to Fix Them

 • Bacteria and mold growth thrive in damp areas created by hidden leaks

-• Sewer gas exposure from cracked or improperly vented drain lines can cause nausea, headaches, and in extreme cases, fire or explosion risks
+• Sewer gas exposure from cracked or improperly vented drain lines can cause nausea, headaches, and in extreme cases, fire risks

 • Scalding water from pressure fluctuations caused by corroded pipes can create inconsistent hot water temperatures